luser-dr00g/inca/README3.md

 There will be a master table of pointers to tables for each type.
 These should be `struct` so each level can maintain its own bookkeeping fields.

+--

+Instead of structs, the master table is an abstract BOX array.
+For bookkeeping, element[0] is treated as a top-of-list counter/cursor, and the remaining elements treated as a 1-index-origin array.

+The fixnum and flonum tables also use element[0] as a counter and the remaining elements are the data.

+Presumably, to extend this to rationals, element[0] of ratnum will be count/1. :)